-- 2.9.1 Irrespective of the method used under the Capital Rules, Part 7 only accepts the simple approach and comprehensive approach under the STC approach to the treatment of recognized collateral for valuation of the CRM uncovered portion of an exposure.
-In this connection, an AI should pay attention to the following: - §78 of the Capital Rules contains the criteria of when to use the simple approach or comprehensive approach; - When the simple approach is used, the protected exposure is reduced by the market value of the recognized collateral.
+- (a) §78 of the Capital Rules contains the criteria of when to use the simple approach or comprehensive approach.
+However, the use of the simple approach is constrained by Rule 48B(3), which requires that in the case of a CCR exposure in respect of SFTs valued in accordance with Rule 60, an AI that uses the STC approach, or a combination of the STC approach and IRB approach, to calculate its credit risk for nonsecuritization exposures under the Capital Rules must only use the comprehensive approach to the treatment of recognized collateral; - (b) When the simple approach is used, the protected exposure is reduced by the market value of the recognized collateral.
 This is different from the treatment under the Capital Rules, which takes the form of "risk-weight substitution".
-This modification corresponds to the overarching principle of the large exposure standards of capturing the risk of immediate default of a counterparty and therefore risk-weights which reflect probability of default are irrelevant;

-- As reflected in §77(g)(i) of the Capital Rules, the simple approach does not allow the maturity of the collateral to be shorter than that of the protected exposure.
-Furthermore, the simple approach does not apply haircuts to the collateral value as it is applied under the comprehensive approach; - The comprehensive approach is by and large the same as that under the Capital Rules without modification.
-Nonetheless, attention should be paid to any adjustments to the haircuts required under §§90, 91 and 92 of the Capital Rules; - As reflected in §103 of the Capital Rules, CRM with maturity shorter than that of the protected exposure is recognized only when the CRM's original maturity is equal to or greater than one year and the residual maturity is not less than three months.
+This modification corresponds to the overarching principle of the LEX standard of capturing the risk of an immediate default of a counterparty.
+Therefore, risk-weights, which reflect probability of default, are irrelevant; - (c) As reflected in §77(3)(b) of the Capital Rules, the simple approach requires that the collateral be pledged (or otherwise provided as security) for not less than the remaining life of the protected exposure.
+Furthermore, the simple approach does not apply haircuts to the collateral value as it is applied under the comprehensive approach; - (d) The comprehensive approach is by and large the same as that under the Capital Rules.
+Nonetheless, attention should be paid to any adjustments to the haircuts required under §§90, 91 and 92 of the Capital Rules; and - (e) As reflected in §103 of the Capital Rules, CRM with maturity shorter than that of the protected exposure is recognized only when the CRM's original maturity is equal to or greater than one year and the residual maturity is not less than three months.
 If there is a maturity mismatch in respect of a CRM, the adjustment under §103 of the Capital Rules applies.